 Assemble the Dancing Ribbons

 To begin, I cut two lengths of the thin ribbon.
-Each of my ribbons were about 37 inches long.
+Each of my ribbons was about 37 inches long.

 I then folded the ribbons in half and stuck the loop through the flying frog’s back legs.
 The fold creates a loop as pictured below.